 The Privacy Sandbox project aims to minimize the information that is shared between websites and advertisers and to store a larger part of the visitor information on the visitor’s device only.
 Google’s project envisions targeted advertising and measuring conversions through Application Programming Interfaces (APIs) in a browser environment.
 A total of at least five different interfaces have been designed, each meeting different needs.

 In January 2021 Google confirmed Federated Learning of Cohorts (FLoC), one of the tools developed in its ‘privacy sandbox’, as a replacement for third-party cookies within its Chrome Browser.
-Now the project has progressed to the point that it will soon move on to more extensive testing.
+However, in January 2022, Google reported that designed FloC API has faced some privacy issues and it will be replaced by a new Topics API.

 Privacy is preserved or not?

-The UK will probe Google's plan to eliminate third-party cookies in Chrome.
-Regulators are concerned that the "Privacy Sandbox" changes may favor Google ads.
-In its investigation, the UK Competition and Markets Authority (CMA) found that the Google project could hamper publishers’ ability to generate revenue and weaken competition in digital advertising and strengthen Google’s dominant position.
+The UK is investigating Google's plans to remove third-party cookies from Chrome.
+Regulators are concerned that changes to the "Privacy Sandbox" may favor Google ads.
+In its investigation, the UK Competition and Market Authority (CMA) found that the Google Privacy Sandbox project could hamper publishers ’ability to generate revenue and weaken competition in digital advertising and strengthen Google’s market power.
+With these claims, Google has confirmed that it is working to develop the Privacy Sandbox project in a way that works for the entire ecosystem.

 Read more about: